Sales call best practice is a tough one. The very essence of being a great sales person is that you know how to interact with decision makers.

 Remembering best call sales practice might help you decide what to do and how to behave with your next sales prospect.

-Good sales prospects are rarely in infinite supply, so even if they aren’t going to do business with you know…fostering good will, a professional demeanor and a detailed qualifying process will serve you well when the time is right to do business
+Good sales prospects are rarely in infinite supply, so even if they aren’t going to do business with you now…fostering good will, a professional demeanour and a detailed qualifying process will serve you well when the time is right to do business

 It takes honesty and self awareness to be able to reflect and in doing so change your patter.